khui/memorabletweets/README.md

-This is a toolkit to extract tweets for a group of users who are insterested in specific topic, e.g., information retrieval.
+This is a toolkit to extract tweets for a group of users who are interested in specific topic, e.g., information retrieval.
-The toolkit mines all users whose tweets contain the given a query, e.g., "#cikm".
+The toolkit mines all users whose tweets contain a given query, e.g., "#cikm".
 Afterward, the tweetids from the timelines for these users are dumped to specific directory.
-Finally, using the tweet api, we download and store the corresponding tweet content for tweetids in json format, which can be digested by Twitter4j directly.
+Finally, using the tweet lookup api, we download and store the corresponding tweet content for tweetids in json format, which can be digested by Twitter4j directly.

+In favor of readability for human, the json file of tweets are stored in zip directory, which is less efficient in IO comparing with gzip.
+When the number of tweet is huge, the io function should be rewritten to use gzip and save each tweet in a newline.
+Another repository of mine, the microblogtrack, contains the method under the utility.io package.
+Given that sometimes the twitter lookup api is not stable, the resumption after broken download is also implemented.
+The zip file that can not be re-open properly will be deleted.

 Usage:
 de.mpii.memorabletweets.HashtagUserTweetsJH is the main entry.